tyegagne/Seabird_Git/README.md

-README
+FrontEndCompilation
 ================
 Tyler Gagne
 6/8/2017

-public repository for seabird CSIA-AA trophic position analysis
+**A public repository for seabird CSIA-AA trophic position analysis**

-In this repository you will find script and markdown examples of analysis used to generate the figures in _Gagne, Hyrenbach, Hagemann, and Van Houtan, In Prep._
+This is a repository of abbreviated analysis script and markdown examples used to generate the figures in *Gagne, Hyrenbach, Hagemann, and Van Houtan, In Prep.*

-The file structure is as follows:
+**The file structure is as follows:**

-data <- contains CSV and .rData files used in construction of markdowns
+**data** &lt;- contains CSV and .rData files used in construction of markdowns **markdowns** &lt;- contains annotated markdowns for individual figure development **rMarkdowns** &lt;- contains orginal RMarkdown scripts used to generate .md files

-markdowns <- contains annotated markdowns for individual figure development (this is probably where you want to go) rMarkdowns <- contains orginal RMarkdown scripts used to generate .md files
+*A long markdown is below, see individual markdowns in *markdown\* folder\*

-__Long form markdown out below__
+**This is the function used to draw random compound amino acid estimate samples from the analytic lab's distributions**

-see individual markdowns in markdown folder if interested in single section (mirror copy splits)
+A single AA isotope normal distribution from a single specimen was used to generate 1000 compound specific amino acid isotopic values.
+We then calculated 1000 trophic position estimates using the mean of six trophic AAs and one source AA.

-Build function to draw random AA samples from analytic's distribution and generate dataset.
+*The constants for beta and TEF are included in the function*

 ``` r
 N <- 1000